 “Everyone is guilty of an indictable offense and liable to two years imprisonment who knowingly, without lawful excuse of justification, offers to sell, advertises, publishes an advertisement of or has for sale or disposal of any medicine, drug or article intended or represented as a means of preventing conception.”
 (Section 179 of the 1892 Canadian Criminal Code)”

-It was not until 1932 in Hamilton, Ontario that Elizabeth Bagshaw, one of Canada’s first female physicians, established Canada’s first birth control clinic, defying the law and popular opinion.
+It was not until 1932 in Hamilton, Ontario that Elizabeth Bagshaw, one of Canada’s first female physicians, established Canada’s first birth control clinic, defying both the law and popular opinion.
 In 1935, birth control activist Alvin Ratz Kaufman founded Parents’ Information Bureau, where he created a platform to provide the public with birth control information and private nurses.

 “Family planning has beneficial effects on the health and well being of family groups; that many Canadians practice family planning in a manner consistent with their personal religious, moral and ethical standards; and that many families of the lower socio-economic group who would benefit most from such planning lack information or the means to obtain this information.
 It therefore is resolved that CPHA endorse, in accordance with the law, the development and provision of family planning programs for all those who need them.”
 (CPHA Resolution, 1969)